microsoft/vsts-extension-samples/README.md

-# Extension Samples
-for Visual Studio Team Services
+# Sample Extensions for Visual Studio Team Services

 Samples to help jump-start you in your development of an [Extension for Visual Studio Team Services](http://www.visualstudio.com/integrate/extensions/overview).